 Convenience

-If you move closer to your college, you’ll be closer to class, college supports and other college amenities, like the gym.
+If you move closer to your college, you’ll be closer to class, college supports like academic services and wellness services and college amenities, like the gym.
 You’ll spend less time commuting, leaving more time for studies and social activities.
 Living close to or on campus means you’ll be living closer to your new friends as well, so it’s easy to meet up for coffee and a bite to eat.

 More College Options